NORD Summit 2026 Banner Ad

 Signs & Symptoms

-Normally the pupil gets smaller (constricts) in the presence of light or when focusing on nearby objects.
-The pupil normally opens wider (dilates) in dim light or darkness, when focusing on far away objects, or when a person is excited.
+Normally, the pupil gets smaller (constricts) in bright light or when focusing on nearby objects.
+It opens wider (dilates) in dim light or darkness, when focusing on distant objects, or when a person is excited.

 • < Previous section